open-atmos/PySDM/paper/paper.md

 # Background and statement of need

-TODO: include information about the new processes (breakup and immersion freezing) and conservation of superparticle number -- reference to Jacobson statement on why NOT to use superparticles

-STORY: moving sectional/motivation --> importance of superparticle conservation -->
-  new processes

-Atmospheric cloud processes involve a complex interplay of dispersed-phase and continuous-phase flows.
+Atmospheric cloud processes involve a complex interplay of dispersed-phase particle processes and continuous-phase environmental flows.
+Microphysical particles range
-In the dispersed phase, microphysical particles range range in size from nanometer-sized aerosols, to micron-scale cloud droplets and ice particles that form on these aerosols, to millimeter and larger sized hydrometeors.
+  in size from nanometer-sized aerosols, to micron-scale cloud droplets and ice particles that form on these aerosols, to millimeter and larger sized hydrometeors.
 These particles interact with each other as well as with the